 Basic Cellular Automata

-Applied Cellular Automata Cellular automata is often used with data compression, cryptography, artificial intelligence, urban planning, financial market modeling, music generation, and 3D terrain generation.
-If you are a software engineer, you may have to step back and consider how cellular automata patterns emerge and understand the nature of the dynamic system before looking for a typical software library.
-CA is not normally seen in everyday applications.
-Consider this when you look at some random pattern, don't think of the phenomenon as a random sequence of events that cannot be replicated, think of the event in terms of a cellular automaton.
-Try to imagine the rules that could model that natural behavior.
-Modeling seemingly random patterns is an area where cellular automata is being widely used.
-Urban planning departments are integrating geographic information systems (GIS) with cellular automata in an attempt to predict growth in an area of a city.
+Applied Cellular Automata - Cellular automata have found applications in fields as diverse as data compression, cryptography, artificial intelligence, urban planning, financial market modeling, music generation, and 3D terrain generation.
+For software engineers and scientists, understanding the dynamics of cellular automata often requires stepping back from standard programming libraries and observing how patterns emerge from simple rules.
 Summary The simple squaring example mentioned in this post merely gives you an overview of a basic cellular automata system.
 Scientists, biologists, computer scientists and software engineers want to find better ways to observe relationships and patterns that occur in our world.
 Review Stephen Wolfram's A New Kind of Science to give you an idea for what is possible with seemingly simple rules.

 I am not going to convince you to write unit tests with this one post, I will leave that up to software guru Martin Fowler and the people at ThoughtWorks who have written large tomes on the subject.
 But I will present my thoughts on why some developers won't write unit tests but why they should.
 Those developers and architects that do advocate unit testing generally fall into that category where they have written just enough unit tests to find it useful and they generally love the practice, they also encourage others to follow along.
 I am sort of in that camp, I have almost become religious about it.
 I can't imagine my real code without unit tests and I just feel guilty by only testing through manual functional testing.